saulocantanhede/tfgreek2/docs/features/before.md

 ## Feature description

-This feature provides the text-critical marks pressent before a word.
+This feature provides all the material pressent before a word.

 ## Feature values